WhatsApp to move ahead with privacy update despite backlash

 Feb 18 (Reuters) - Facebook Inc's FB.O WhatsApp said on Thursday it will go ahead with its controversial privacy policy update but will allow users to read it at "their own pace" and will also display a banner providing additional information.

-The messaging platform laid out fresh terms in January, aimed at increasing business transactions on the platform.
+In January, the messaging platform informed users it was preparing a new privacy policy, under which it could share limited user data with Facebook and its group firms.

-The policy update would allow owner Facebook and its subsidiaries collect user data, including their phone number and location, which sparked a global outcry and a rush of new users to competitors Telegram and Signal, among others.
+It sparked a global outcry and sent users to rival apps Telegram and Signal, among others, prompting WhatsApp to delay the new policy launch to May and to clarify the update was focused on allowing users to message with businesses and would not affect personal conversations.

-WhatsApp then moved to delay the new policy launch to May from February and sought to clarify the update was focused on allowing users to message with businesses and would not affect personal conversations, which will continue to have end-to-end encryption.
+In India, the messaging app's biggest user base, Facebook executives fielded questions from a parliamentary panel on the need for the changes, days after the country's technology ministry asked the messaging platform to withdraw them.

-In its latest blog post, WhatsApp said it will start reminding users to review and accept updates to keep using the messaging platform.
+In its latest blog, WhatsApp said it will start reminding users to review and accept updates to keep using the messaging platform.

 "We've also included more information to try and address concerns we're hearing," it added.